learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 It _ONLY_ had to do 10 units of work in order to find `201` as compared to hundreds (or more! 💀) units of work in the `linearSearch()`

-If we were to create a sorted array of 2,000 elements:
+With a sorted array of 2,000 elements:

 ```js
 sortedArr2 = [0, 1, 1, 1, 1, 1, 2, 2, 4, 4, 5, 5, 6, 7, 7, 7, 7, 8, 8, 10, 11, 11, 11, 12, 12, 13, 13, 14, 14, 15, 16, 16, 17, 18, 18, 18, 19, 20, 20, 20, 21, 21, 21, 22, 22, 22, 22, 22, 22, 23, 24, 25, 25, 25, 25, 25, 26, 27, 27, 27, 28, 28, 28, 28, 29, 29, 29, 30, 31, 31, 32, 32, 32, 32, 32, 32, 33, 33, 34, 34, 35, 36, 36, 37, 38, 39, 39, 40, 40, 41, 42, 43, 43, 43, 43, 44, 44, 47, 47, 47, …]
 ```

-And if we ran `binarySearch(sortedArr2, 537)`, the result would be:
+When `binarySearch(sortedArr2, 537)` runs, the result would be:

 ```js
 // Remaining elements to search: 2000